bytejan/ha-codeimpact-teggert/README.md

 ## Overview
 This configuration leverages **Home Assistant** to integrate and automate various smart devices, including lighting, security, and media control across multiple rooms.
 Key protocols and technologies used include KNX, Zigbee, Matter, WiFi, and Unifi.

+### Functionality

+- See if there is somebody at home and distinguish between the different people like family and guests
+- Overview of devices and their status
+- Setting the alarm system
+- Notifications when there is an agenda item, bad weather, or when the alarm system is triggered
+- Control the lights and the heating
+- Overview of the energy consumption
+- Control the music and the TV

+### Main Dashboard

+- Agenda (based on the User's Calendar)
+- Weather forecast
+- Presence per room
+- Notifications (like the alarm system)
+- Media control
+- Air quality
+- Scenes
+- Overview of running devices (like lights, heating, and music)
+- Camera's
+- Power consumption
+- Alarm system
+- Next meeting
+- Climate control

 ## Protocols & Platforms
 These are the core protocols and platforms integrated into this smart home setup: